Marco Reus: 2012–13 season

 On 4 January 2012, Reus signed with his former club Borussia Dortmund for a €17.1 million transfer fee on a five-year deal.
 He spoke about his transfer saying, "I've made the decision to take the next step forward in the coming season.
 I'd like to play for a club who can challenge for the league title and guarantee me Champions League football.
 I see this chance in Dortmund."
-Reus officially re-joined Dortmund on 1 July.
+Reus officially re-joined Dortmund on 1 July, keeping his shirt number 11 from Gladbach days.

-In Reus's league debut with Dortmund on 24 August, he scored a goal as his new side completed a 2–1 win over Werder Bremen.
+In his league debut with Dortmund on 24 August, he scored a goal as his new side completed a 2–1 win over Werder Bremen.
 On 29 September, Reus scored two goals for Dortmund in a 5–0 rout of his former club Mönchengladbach, pushing the champions to the top of the Bundesliga table through six games.

-On 3 October, in Reus's second ever Champions League appearance, he opened the scoring as Dortmund earned a 1–1 draw away to Manchester City.
-He then opened the scoring for the German champions in their 2–2 draw with Real Madrid at the Santiago Bernabéu Stadium on 6 November, netting on a spectacular volley after a kick-down from teammate Robert Lewandowski.
-In Dortmund's following Champions League match, on 21 November, Reus scored Dortmund's first goal in a 4–1 defeat of Ajax at the Amsterdam Arena, securing qualification for the Round of 16 as Group D winners.
+On 3 October, in Reus' second ever Champions League appearance, he opened the scoring as Dortmund earned a 1–1 draw away to Manchester City.
+He then opened the scoring for the German champions in their 2–2 draw with Real Madrid at the Santiago Bernabéu Stadium on 6 November, netting on a spectacular volley against Iker Casillas, after a kick-down from teammate Robert Lewandowski.
+In Dortmund's following Champions League match, on 21 November, Reus scored Dortmund's first goal in a 4–1 victory over Ajax at the Amsterdam Arena, securing qualification for the Round of 16 as Group D winners.

 On 16 February 2013, Reus scored a hat-trick, netting all the goals in Dortmund's thumping of Hessian side Eintracht Frankfurt.
-On 9 April 2013, Reus scored an injury time goal which was a vital one in the stunning injury time comeback against Malaga in the quarter final leg 2 of UEFA Champions League.
-Dortmund won the match by 3-2 and progressed on to the next round where they defeated Real Madrid 4–3 on aggregate to reach the final.
+On 9 April 2013, Reus scored an injury time goal which was a vital one in the stunning injury time comeback against Malaga in the quarter-final second leg of the UEFA Champions League.
+Dortmund won the match by 3–2 and progressed on to the next round where they defeated Real Madrid 4–3 on aggregate to reach the final.
 On 11 May, Reus scored a late brace against VfL Wolfsburg to help Dortmund draw the match after being two goals down.
+In the final against Bayern Munich, he managed to earn a penalty for Dortmund after he was fouled by Dante, which İlkay Gündoğan managed to score from the penalty, but Bayern went to win the trophy due to a late goal by Arjen Robben.